byggkpi-ai/Power-BI-Bygge-og-eiendomsbok/README.md

 > [!NOTE]
-> The updating of the datasets is not implemented yet.
+> The updating of the datasets is implemented but under testing.